- About CTTC

 Automating Material Transfer Agreements

 In the spring of 2014, Vanderbilt University launched MTAShare, an automated system for managing and processing Material Transfer Agreements.
-Watch the short video below and then click here to see the benefits of this automated system and learn about future phases.
+Watch the short video to the right and click here to see the benefits of this automated system and learn about future phases.

 Four Types of MTAs processed